“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 As for sharp fret ends, be assured that Pono ukuleles NEVER leave our factory (or follow-up inspection stations) with sharp fret ends.
 In fact, all final end fret work must pass what we call the “baby butt” inspection.
 Frets are meticulously filed, sanded, and buffed until they are as smooth as a babies little behind, or as we say in Hawaii “okole.”

-Regardless, we believe you when you say your fret ends are sharp.
+Regardless, we do believe you when you say your fret ends are sharp.
 But again, they were not sharp when they left our factory.
 The reason they became sharp is that your instrument is now in a new climate.
 And it’s not that you necessarily did anything wrong in the care of your instrument.
 Your fretboard is made of wood, and your frets are metal, and and wood and metal expand and contract differently.
+As wood dries, it shrinks or contracts, but again, metal does not change.
+And so, as the wood shrinks, the metal fret ends protrude out the edges.

-Actually, since the fret is metal it does not really expand or contract, because it does not transpire moisture (no sponge effect).
-Metal frets do not change in size.
+Again, metal frets do not change in size.
 But woods change, and in this case, they shrink when they get dry.
-We build all Ko’olau and Pono guitars and ukuleles in a controlled atmosphere of 40% to 50% humidity.
+We build all Ko’olau and Pono guitars and ukuleles in a controlled atmosphere of 40% to 50% humidity (43% to be specific).
 Luthiers have to find a balanced environment to build, knowing their instruments will be going to either dry or moist environments.

 Regardless of the weather outside, our factories are controlled, always at the same 40% to 50% humidity level.
 If your instrument remains in Hawaii, or goes anywhere on the earth where humidity levels are higher than 50% then the fingerboard wood will expand.
-This is not as bad as when your humidity levels are far below 40% which will cause shrinkage.
-Taking in moisture and expanding is ok, but shrinking is not.
+However when humidity levels are below 40% the fingerboard will shrink.
+Taking in moisture and expanding is ok, but too much shrinkage is not.

-However when humidity is low, woods shrink.
+However when humidity is low, again ….. woods shrink.
 And this can cause severe problems.
 Complaints come in, and we hear of negative chat line discussions about sharp fret ends.
 This occurs, not because the instrument left our shop with sharp ends, but instead because the fretboard has shrunk.
 Remember, the fret does not shrink, but instead it protrudes off the edge and feels sharp.
+The good part of this is that is is easily repairable.

 To illustrate and readily show the above explanation, you could turn on your bathroom shower (hot water).
 Leave it on for as long as you feel comfortable wasting hot water.
 Set your guitar or ukulele in the bathroom and close the door (not in the shower, but somewhere in the bathroom).
 After turning off the water in about 10 or 15 minutes, continue to leave the instrument in the bathroom for an hour or so to fully absorb any left over moisture.
 In most cases you will immediately feel your frets less sharp because your fingerboard has now expanded.